Shopify/shopify-api-js/docs/migrating-to-v6.md

 ## Changes to webhook functions

-1. `Shopify.Webhooks.Registry.addHandler` is now `shopify.webhooks.addHandler`, and the parameters are now in a single object parameter.
+1. `Shopify.Webhooks.Registry.addHandler` is now `shopify.webhooks.addHttpHandler`, and the parameters are now in a single object parameter.
+It also no longer takes a `path` in the parameter object.
    <div>Before

    ```ts